Winch Servicing Guide

 Store the parts in a logical sequence that makes it clear in which order they go back together.

 Take care not to allow any of the bearings to fall out of their housing.

 Pay special attention when lifting the drum off the winch as the main bearings are prone to staying caught in the drum rather than staying on their housing.

-Remove any grease and clean any dirt or gunk off the all the components of the winch using a tub or small bucket of degreaser.
+Remove any grease and clean any dirt or gunk off all the components of the winch, using a tub or small bucket of degreaser.

 Carry out a thorough overall examination.